Guardsquare/proguard/docs/md/manual/setup/gradle.md

 **ProGuard** can be run as a task in the Java-based build tool Gradle (version 2.1 or higher).

+!!! android "Android projects"
+    If you have an Android project, you can find instructions [here](gradleplugin.md).

 Before you can use the **`proguard`** task, you have to make sure Gradle can find it in its class path at build time.
 One way is to add the following line to your **`build.gradle`** file: